karthikeyan1978/karthikeyan.github.io/index.md

+## welcome to STUDENT MARK LIST GRADE SYSTEM MANAGEMENT
+This is will take you to register student name with their corresponding marks respectively and storing into the database.
+Any time we can see the data with respect to name or grade.
+Mainly this will fetch the data from the user and validate for average and publish the Grade according to their average ratio.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/karthikeyan1978/karthikeyan.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.